 The human body is made of billions of specialized cells that form specific organs like the brain, skin, muscles, tendons, ligaments, joints, and bone.
 Each day these cells go through a degenerative and regenerative process.
 As older cells die, new cells are born from stem cells with the unique capability of being able to create multiple types of other cells.
 However, when tissues are injured, the degenerative process exceeds this regenerative process, resulting in structures that become weaker, painful and less functional.
 While there are several types of stem cells, those that are best at promoting musculoskeletal healing (tendon, ligament, cartilage and bone) are found in bone marrow.
-These mesenchymal stem cells, or MSCs, are essential to successful patient outcomes and at Stem Cell ARTS, our specialized stem cell procedures are capable of yielding much higher concentrations of these important cells.
+These mesenchymal stem cells, or MSCs, are essential to successful patient outcomes and at Stem Cell ARTS we utilize the patented Regenexx® Stem Cell Protocol, which is capable of yielding much higher concentrations of these important cells.

 Most Commonly Treated Hip Conditions and Injuries at StemCell ARTS

 Below is a list of the most common hip injuries and conditions that we treat with stem cells or platelet procedures.
 This is not an all-inclusive list.

 This data looks at patient outcomes for stem cell treatments for hip arthritis.

 Regenexx has published more data on stem cell safety in peer reviewed medical research for orthopedic applications than any other group world-wide.
 This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx Stem Cell Procedure.
 Based on our analysis of this treatment registry data, the Regenexx Stem Cell Procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.